Argentina reaches Copa America semifinals, beating Ecuador 4-2 on penalty kicks after 1-1 draw

+Only this time, Messi hit the crossbar, jeopardizing a trip to the semifinals.

+“I was pretty upset," he said, “but at the same time I was secure.”

-HOUSTON (AP) — Emiliano Martínez saved Argentina's bid for a second straight Copa America title after the Albiceleste conceded a tying goal to Ecuador in second-half injury time.
+He had confidence in goalkeeper Emiliano Martínez, who saved Argentina’s bid for a second straight Copa America title,

 “I wasn’t ready to go home,” Martínez said.
 “This team deserved to advance.
 They complicated us a lot.
 They played a great match, very physical.
 We knew they were one of the top rivals in Copa America.”